racinmat/mal-analysis/readme.md

 - 217 800 of them have ratings and gender
 - 282 918 of them have all annotations and some anime in animelist

+last dataset with filtered data (only users with location, birth date and gender) can be downloaded here: https://uloz.to/tam/_T8ba4GEWWEpe
 The native `.rick` version can be loaded into python as
 ```python
 import pickle